Article Image

 By Kristoff De Turck - reviewed by Aldwin Keppens

-If you are not yet completely familiar with the flag pattern or you want to refresh your knowledge, you can use this link to read an article where the pattern is described in detail.
+If you are not yet completely familiar with the flag pattern or you want to refresh your knowledge, you can read our article Bull Flag Chart Pattern Explained where the pattern is described in detail.

 The importance of volume and momentum